RichardMidnight/pi-safe/README.md

 v1.2.7 Fixed issue with pigz and xz.

 v 1.2.9 Started to add command-line settings-override options (undocumented at this point).

+v 1.2.10 Adds support for Bookworm and NVME media

  # Tips